Problems between Agency & Client: Solutions?

 Example: A small e-commerce client and their agency agreed on milestones for monthly ROI targets, preventing disputes.

-Example: A project management tool like Trello allowed a client to track task progress in real-time, reducing confusion.
+Example: A project management tool like Trello allows a client to track task progress in real time, reducing confusion.

 Example: An agency created a live dashboard for ad spend and results, enabling the client to stay informed and confident.